ddddwee1/TorchSUL/README.md

 ## Installation

-You need to install the newest version of pytorch.
+You need to install the latest version of pytorch.

 Good, then just